-Western Leaders can serve in three different, yet equally important functions: Crew Members, Team Captains, and Counselors.
+Western Leaders can serve in four different, yet equally important functions: Crew Members, Team Captains, Counselors, and Advisory Board.
 While each function is responsible for different aspects of the M.A.S.T.E.R.
 Plan

 functions complement each other and work to ensure the overall success of the M.A.S.T.E.R.

 Plan programs, and a positive orientation experience for all new students attending

 Western Leaders who serve as Crew Members function as excellent customer service representatives and assist in the implementation of programs during M.A.S.T.E.R.
 Plan (August 17th-21st, 2014).

 *After one year of service, Western Leaders Crew Members have the opportunity to serve as Crew Member Team Captains.